 I'll be leaving the fancy camera at home.
 I carry the phone in my pocket, and carry a 3"x6" Aloksak dry bag to put it in when it rains, or when I'm forging a river.

-Weights & Measures - All totaled, my current base weight is at 13.75 lbs.
-Sleep system is just over 2 lbs, pack, liner and stuff sacks weigh 2.25 lbs, extra clothing 1 lb, and cold wx clothing weighs 3 lbs.
+Weights & Measures - All totaled, my current base weight is at 13.72 lbs.
+Shelter is under a pound.
+Sleep system is just over 2 lbs.
+Pack, liner and stuff sacks weigh 2.25 lbs, Extra clothing 1 lb.
+Inclement wx clothing weighs 2.6 lbs.

 I'll be stepping out with 8 lbs of food for the four days to my first resupply, and a two 600 ml bottles of water weighing 2.6 lbs.
 So my total pack weight will be right around 24.4 lbs on day one.
 Well within the comfort rating of the ULA Ohm2 backpack.

 * Blogger's editor hated my html table, and would arbitrarily change the code, rendering it unreadable and tedious to repair.